OctopusDeploy/docs/docs/deployment-process/deploying-packages/index.md

 position: 8
 ---

 When defining your [deployment process](/docs/deploying-applications/index.md), the most common step type will be a package step.
-This step type allows you to deploy an [application that you have packaged](/docs/packaging-applications/index.md) onto one or more [Tentacles](/docs/infrastructure/windows-targets/index.md).
+This step type allows you to deploy an [application that you have packaged](/docs/packaging-applications/index.md) onto one or more deployment targets.

 The process of deploying a package looks approximately like this: